How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Related Work

-With the development of deep learning and the advent of large training data, As a result, researchers shifted their attention to neural net-based models \cite{sahu-anand-2016-recurrent, habibi2017deep}, which are based on recurrent neural networks (RNNs) with conditional random fields (CRFs) \cite{lafferty2001conditional}.
-The neural models automatically learn useful features in datasets without the need of human labour and achieve competent performance in BioNER.
+In recent years, BioNER has received significant attention for its potential applicability to various downstream tasks in biomedical information extraction.
+Traditional methods in BioNER are based on hand-crafted rules \cite{fukuda1998toward, proux1998detecting, narayanaswamy2002biological} or biomedical dictionaries \cite{hettne2009dictionary, gerner2010linnaeus}.
+However, these methods require the knowledge and labour of domain experts and are also vulnerable to unseen entity mentions.
+With the development of deep learning and the advent of large training data, researchers shifted their attention to neural models \cite{sahu-anand-2016-recurrent, habibi2017deep}, which are based on recurrent neural networks (RNNs) with conditional random fields (CRFs) \cite{lafferty2001conditional}.
+These models automatically learn useful features in datasets without the need of human labour and achieve competent performance in BioNER.
 The performance of BioNER models has been further improved with the introduction of multi-task learning on multiple biomedical corpora \cite{crichton2017neural, wang2019cross, yoon2019collabonet}.
 Several works demonstrated the effectiveness of jointly learning the BioNER task and other biomedical NLP tasks \cite{leaman2016taggerone, watanabe2019multi, zhao2019neural, peng-etal-2020-empirical}.

-Recently, it is found that contextualized word embedding models pretrained on large corpora are highly effective in various NLP tasks \cite{peters-etal-2018-deep, devlin-etal-2019-bert, yang2019xlnet, liu2019roberta}.
-Recently, language models pretrained on biomedical literature achieved SOTA results in many tasks such as relation extraction and question answering, and also in BioNER \cite{lee2020biobert, peng2019transfer, gu2020domain}.
+Recently, pretrained language models such as \biobert~achieved SOTA results in many tasks such as relation extraction and question answering, and also in BioNER \cite{lee2020biobert,peng2019transfer,gu2020domain}.

-\paragraph{\normalfont{\textbf{Generalization to Unseen Mentions}}} Generalization to unseen mentions has been an important research topic in the field of NER \cite{augenstein2017generalisation, taille2020contextualized,agarwal2020entity}.
-Recently, \citet{lin-etal-2020-rigorous} partitioned benchmark datasets to investigate whether NER models can work well in a real-world scenario where most entity mentions are unseen.
-The authors partitioned entity mentions in test sets into two splits: depending on whether the mentions appear in training sets or not.
-In contrast, we use the CUIs of entity mentions in addition to simple entity mentions, which makes it possible to subdivide benchmarks into three splits.

-Despite recent attempts to analyze the generalization of NER models in the general domain \cite{fu2020rethinking, fu2020interpretable, lin-etal-2020-rigorous, agarwal2021interpretability}, there are few studies in the biomedical domain.
-We would like to emphasize that entities appearing in the biomedical literature are very different from those in general text in terms of their surface form and context in which they appear, and thus studies specific to BioNER should be carried out, not just accepting findings in general NER.
-Our work is the first to systematically analyze the generalizability of BioNER models.